 Natural, cultural and social values

-In its natural state it has much to offer: twenty metre high pindan cliffs fall dramatically to the white beach sand and turquoise waters below.
+In its natural state it has significant value: twenty metre high pindan cliffs fall dramatically to the white beach sand and turquoise waters below.
 The land supports countless birds, reptiles and mammals including the critically endangered Bilby.

 A narrow strip of monsoon vine thickets separates the pindan vegetation from the beach.
 This freshwater sink maintains plant life critical to the survival of many species and contains bush medicine and bush tucker that has sustained local people for millenia.
 The near shore reef is home to a mass of life, from corals and algae, oysters and clam shells to deadly octopus and many varieties of fish.
 Nesting turtles visit the area and Humpback whales can be seen during their migration to calving grounds a little further north.

 Walmadany is home to the Jabirr Jabirr and Goolarabooloo people.
-Shell middens all along the coast attest to the many thousands of years of traditional occupation and each year custodians conduct walks on the Lurujarri Heritage Trail from Minyirr to Minarriny.
+Shell middens all along the coast attest to the many thousands of years of traditional occupation.
 The place is named after Walmadany, a powerful maban (healer, magic man) and leader who lived at the beginning of the 20th century and fought to protect his people and the land from intruders.
 For the past 20 years, the Goolarabooloo have led family and the public on an 84-kilometre coastal walk north from Broome called the Lurujarri Trail.
 The walk goes through James Price Point and follows traditional songlines (stories about the proper way to be in country, physical landmarks and the creation of the landscape and its people).
 The Goolarabooloo normally run one trail annually; in 2013 due to the interest in the landscape sparked by the anti-Woodside campaign, they ran four [ii].

-Price’s Point is greatly loved by other groups too: it is of great interest to palaeontologists who say it contains some of the world’s rarest examples of dinosaur tracks, to members of the Broome community and tourists who come to fish and camp and to community groups who hold regular clean up days to remove rubbish and weeds from the area and conduct nature surveys.
+James Price Point is also of great interest to palaeontologists who say it contains some of the world’s rarest examples of dinosaur tracks.
+Members of the Broome community and tourists visit the area to fish and camp.
+Community groups hold regular clean-up-days to remove rubbish and weeds from the area and conduct nature surveys.